rogerbeecham/brexit-analysis/README.md

-Spatially varying explanations behind the Brexit vote
+Locally varying explanations behind the Brexit vote
 ================
-*Roger Beecham, 27th April 2017*
+Roger Beecham

-This repository describes a data analysis exploring spatially varying explanations behind the UK's vote to leave the EU.
+This repository supports a data analysis exploring locally varying explanations behind the UK's vote to leave the EU.
 This work is ongoing, but preliminary findings were presented at [GISRUK 2017](http://manchester.gisruk.org) ([abstract](http://huckg.is/gisruk2017/GISRUK_2017_paper_75.pdf) | [talk](http://www.staff.city.ac.uk/~sbbm143/gisruk2017_brexit_talk.pdf)).

 The general plan is to consider how closely the media narrative around the Leave vote is borne out in data.
-We repeat the same methods taken by Political Scientists -- explore how Local Authority-level results data co-vary with key socio-economic characteristics collected through the 2011 Census -- but pay particular attention to whether these associations vary for different parts of the country.
+We repeat the same methods taken by Political Scientists -- explore how Local Authority-level (LA) results data co-vary with key socio-economic characteristics collected through the 2011 Census -- but pay particular attention to whether these associations differ for different parts of the country.
 We do so by considering whether spatial patterns exist in our global model fits (we produce many residual maps) and by building *local* models.

 Below is a summary of the selected 2011 Census variables and the 'concepts', discussed in the popular discourse around the result, we assume they represent.